 Use the graphical tool ossbrowser

-Use the command line interface ossutil
+Use the command-line tool ossutil

-You can set the authorization policy by running the put-bucket-policy command.
+Set an authorization policy by running the put-bucket-policy command.

 ossutil vectors-api put-bucket-policycommand.Use an SDK

-Call an API directly
+Call an API

-You can call the PutBucketPolicy operation to set an authorization policy for a bucket.
+Call the PutBucketPolicy operation to set an authorization policy for a bucket.

-Quotas and limits
+Quotas and Limits

-Field length: The length of each field in a bucket policy cannot exceed 4,095 bytes.
+Field length: The length of each field in a Bucket Policy cannot exceed 4,095 bytes.